urbit/urbit.org-reloaded/content/getting-started/cli.md

 ---

-To boot a comet, go into the command line and run the following command from the `urbit` directory you created during [Urbit installation](#installing-urbit):
+To boot a comet, go into the command line and run the following command from the `urbit` directory you created during [Urbit installation](#os).

 ```sh
 ~/urbit/urbit -c mycomet